MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-extension-advanced-example.md

 ```

 ### Conclusion
 At this point, the Customer Rewards sample extension can be published and installed on your sandbox.
+To continue writing tests for the sample extension, see [Testing the Advanced Sample Extension](devenv-extension-advanced-example-test.md).

 ## See Also
 [Developing Extensions](devenv-dev-overview.md)